eCommerce: Social Commerce Fraud

 Reported Fraud Losses in the U.S. by Contact Method, 2021-2023

-This is further reinforced by the fact that the second most common channel through which U.S. consumers lost money is also online, namely websites and apps.
-A total of US$2 billion was reportedly lost to website or app scams.
+The second most common channel through which U.S. consumers lost money is also online, namely websites and apps.
+A total of US$2 billion was reported lost to website or app scams.

 Company List banner 2